DigitalInBlue/CPPCon2015/README.md

 * IEEE Double Format - 1 sign, 11 exponent, 52 fraction
 * Has several rounding options (Java only permits "Round to Nearest")
 * Do not test for equality
-* SSE and SSE2 may be too underspecified to be deterministic
 * Order of operations matters
 * The relative magnitudes of numbers involved in a computataion matters
 * Prefer to multiply, add, and subtract - divide only when necessary